Landlords may now request recovery of the $100 application filing fee through the direct request process. See Policy Guideline 39: Direct Requests.

 When a tenant receives a 10 Day Notice to End Tenancy for Unpaid Rent or Utilities, they have five days to either pay the overdue amount or dispute it.
 If the tenant does nothing, landlords have an alternative option to get an Order of Possession.
 This is called a Direct Request.

-A landlord can use a Direct Request to claim for an Order of Possession when a tenant hasn’t paid their rent or utilities and a Monetary Order for unpaid rent or utilities.
+A landlord can use a Direct Request to claim for an order of possession when a tenant hasn’t paid their rent or utilities and a monetary order for unpaid rent or utilities or payment of the filing fee.

 In order to apply for a direct request, the landlord must first make sure the 10 Day Notice to End Tenancy for Unpaid Rent or Utilities is not: